dgroomes/electron-playground/realistic/README.md

   I'm really glad I got to learn and use these concepts (`ts-node`, and rechoir, [Node module loaders and hooks](https://nodejs.org/api/module.html#customization-hooks)) but now I can de-scope that stuff into a separate project.
 I don't really want to have the webpack-util or MyForgeWebpackPlugin be in the JS though... can I extract it into a sibling npm project/module and then 'link' it or 'pack' it?
+* [x] DONE Replace the DMG Electron Forge maker with the ZIP one.
+The DMG maker is causing an error for me on Dec 2023 on a fresh
+  `npm install`.
+The lineage is particularly obsure (a silently failing optional dependency because of macOS being on Python 3.12 and/or npm marks previously required dependencies as optional in the lock file??
+See <https://github.com/electron/forge/issues/2807#issuecomment-1793508913>
+  and follow the links).
+The Electron Forge templates don't even use the DMG maker so I don't have a strong foundation to work from here (the templates support some other makers, which is perfectly reasonable: see <https://github.com/electron/forge/blob/335c388278caa339cdcb253516f1b08d7596cf1d/packages/template/webpack-typescript/package.json#L26>).
+  So, we won't outrun official (and "stable") support.
+Stick to ZIP.

 ## Reference